This page is aimed at new students who do not have a current visa to study in the UK and need to apply for their Tier 4 visa from overseas.

 This is the fee you must pay as a mandatory part of this visa application and it will cover the use of the national health service in the UK.
 You are only liable to pay this charge if you will get a Tier 4 visa that is over 6 months long.

-Please note that your entire Tier 4 visa length usually includes 1 month before course start date and 4 months after the end date.
+Please note that your entire Tier 4 visa length usually includes 1 month before course start date and 4 months after the end date therefore the IHS charge will likely be rounded up to the nearest 6 months.
 Approximate calculations of your IHS fee will be based on the course start and end dates on your CAS:

 The process can differ from country to country but the general idea is: